-- (a) Line Thrower executing practice throw(s) (DQ58). - (b) Victim not keeping a grasp on the crossbar when grasping the line for the pull to the finish wall/edge.
-(DQ51). - (c) Victim grasping the throw line outside the lane (DQ54). - (d) Victim not on his or her front while being pulled to the finish wall/edge (DQ55). - (e) Victim not holding the throw line with both hands while being pulled to the finish wall/edge (victim may release the line with one hand for the sole purpose of touching the wall/edge) (DQ56). - (f) Victim "climbing" the throw line hand-over-hand (DQ57). - (g) Line Thrower exiting the throw zone at any time after the start and before the 45-second acoustic completion signal (DQ52). - (h) Victim exiting the water before the 45-second acoustic completion signal (DQ53). - (i) Failure to touch the finish wall/edge (DQ15).
+- A. Line Thrower executing practice throw(s) (DQ58). - B. Victim not keeping a grasp on the crossbar with their hand when using any part of their body to gather or to grasp the line for the pull to the finish wall/edge.
+(DQ50). - C. Victim grasping the throw line outside the lane (DQ54). - D. Victim not on their front while being pulled to the finish wall/edge (DQ55). - E. Victim not holding the throw line with both hands while being pulled to the finish wall/edge (victim may release the line with one hand for the sole purpose of touching the wall/edge) (DQ56). - F. Victim "climbing" the throw line hand-over-hand (DQ57). - G. Line Thrower who, after the start signal and before the 45-second acoustic completion signal, exits their allocated throw zone while recusing their victim and, in doing so, interferes with other teams in the event (DQ51). - H. Line Thrower not hauling in using their arms and walking or running with the line grasped in their hands or held around any part of their body to return the victim to the pool finish wall.
+(DQ52). - I. Victim exiting the water before the 45-second acoustic completion signal (DQ53). - J. Failure to touch the finish wall/edge (DQ15).

-3.14 MANIKIN RELAY (4 x 25 m)
+15. MANIKIN RELAY (4 X 25M)

-FIGURE 8: MANIKIN RELAY (4 X 25 M)
+FIGURE 9: MANIKIN RELAY (4 X 25M).

-Four competitors in turn carry a manikin approximately 25 m each.
+Four competitors in turn carry a manikin approximately 25m each.